-All electrical equipment fitted in your new motorhome can be run from either a controlled generator or charger whose output is maintained between 11volts and 14volts.
+All electrical equipment fitted in your new motorhome can be run from either a controlled generator or charger whose output is maintained between 11 volts and 14volts.

 At least once every 3 years, the motorhome electrical installation should be inspected and tested, and a report on its condition obtained, as prescribed in British Standard BS7671.

+230v POWER SUPPLY

-230v Power Supply Mains Unit
+Mains Unit

 The Mains Unit replaces the conventional fuse box.
 Similar, but larger ones are often fitted in new houses.
-The unit, which can be found in the nearside front bed box, gives overloads and earth leakage protection for the 230V electrical supply in your motorhome.
+The unit, normally located in the wardrobe, gives overloads and earth leakage protection for the 230V electrical supply in your motorhome.
 For normal operation all switches on the unit need to be in the ON position.
 The switches on the left of the unit are known as MCB's (miniature circuit breakers).
 These take the place of the conventional fuse but are more convenient.
 In the event of a fault the MCB 'trips' i.e. automatically moves to the OFF position.
 After elimination of the fault the MCB can be re-set by switching to the ON position (against the spring pressure in an upwards direction).
 If an earth fault develops, or a person was to touch a live piece of equipment, the leakage of current to earth should immediately operate the RCD (residual current device) and 'trip' the main switch, to the OFF position.
-This switch can only be re-set after elimination of the fault.
+This switch can only be re-set after elimination of the fault